awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/source-adding-standard.md

    1. For **Protocol**, choose **RIST**\.

-   1. For **Ingest port**, specify the port that the flow listens on for incoming content\.
+   1. For **Inbound port**, specify the port that the flow listens on for incoming content\.
 **Note**
 The RIST protocol requires one additional port for error correction\.
 To accommodate this requirement, MediaConnect reserves the port that is \+1 from the port that you specify\.
 For example, if you specify port 4000 for the output, the service assigns ports 4000 and 4001\.